radiantone/pyfi-private/diary.md

+## Aug 18, 2022

+- When API starts, create rabbit queues from queue models.
+- Load queue models in Queue component
+-
 ## Aug 16, 2022

-- BUG: When syncing a processor, it overwrites id and won't load after save
+- BUG: When syncing a processor, it overwrites id and won't load after save FIXED

 ## Aug 15, 2022

 - Scheduler needs to spread deployments across agents to not overfill FIXED
 - Cannot delete processor that has workers: stop and delete worker first?
 - BUG: When deployment is removed, UI list doesn't update?
+FIXED
 - BUG: Drop from processors tab doesn't place under mouse

 ## Aug 14, 2022